actigraph/GT3X-File-Format/LogRecords/Activity.md

 To help conserve space, activity samples are bit-packed.
 A single 3-axis sample takes up 36 bits of data (12 bits per axis).
 To parse this data, you will have to portion the byte data into nibbles.

-The activity samples are encoded as 12-bit two’s complement values.
-Two’s complement is the standard signed integer encoding used in modern architectures.
+The activity samples are encoded as 12-bit two's complement values.
+Two's complement is the standard signed integer encoding used in modern architectures.

 To convert the 12-bit values to 16-bit signed integers (Int16) for use, they must be sign-extended.
-Endianness doesn’t exactly apply for 12-bit values, but it is basically big-endian.
+Endianness doesn't exactly apply for 12-bit values, but it is basically big-endian.
 In other words, the bits are in order from most-significant to least-significant.

 ## Special Conditions for Activity Values ##
 1. If an axis value is greater than 2047, you need to bitwise OR it with 0xF000 (or just add 61440 to the value).
 This is the sign-extension from above.